5 Easy Ways to Lower Your Car Insurance Premium

-Raising your deductible is the easiest (and surest) way to lower your car insurance premium.
-If you can afford it, raising your deductible from $250 to $1000 could save you 20% or more on your car insurance premium.
+Raising your deductible is the easiest (and surest) way to lower car insurance payments.
+If you can afford it, raising your deductible from $250 to $1,000 could save you 20 per cent or more on your car insurance.

 You’ll need to budget for the higher out-of-pocket costs, and the best way to do so is to bank your monthly savings and stash the cash in a separate bank account.
 That way you have the money you need if you get in an accident—and a nice little emergency fund if you don’t.

 Shop Around for Car Insurance

 If you haven’t shopped for car insurance in a few years, you could be throwing money away.
 Car insurance companies work hard for your business, and they are always looking for ways to make coverage more attractive (read, affordable).

 Do not assume that your current policy is the most economical policy being offered, especially if you have a clean driving record.
 Pick up the phone, go online, or shop at car insurance comparison sites.
 You may be able to save hundreds of dollars a year.